Passport and boarding pass please! Valid travel documents are required for traveling with PLAY – make sure you have them.

 Traveling to the United Kingdom

 The UK requires all passengers to send additional personal information before traveling there, API (Advanced Passenger Information).
 You can fill the required information out through MyPLAY or during online check-in.
-It is really easy and should only take a few minutes, but for those that do not remember their passport numbers, eye color and height - we recommend keeping your passports close at hand.
+It is really easy and should only take a few minutes.

 When arriving in the UK your passport will be checked upon arrival.
 It must be valid for the duration of your stay.
 A valid visa might also be required before entering the country, depending on your nationality and purpose of stay.